mysteryx93/Modern.Net-Tutorial/9_AssemblyTrimming.md

 ## UI Thread

 Some operations, such as adding items to a list shown on the UI from a background thread, would work fine until I enable trimming.
 Make sure you perform those operations from the UI thread.

-I'm also still having issues with [Reactive Commands not executing on the UI thread after Assembly Trimming](https://github.com/AvaloniaUI/Avalonia/issues/10711).
-I will update once the problem is solved.

 [> Next: Multiple Environments](10_MultipleEnvironments.md)